 The purpose of our chapter is to strengthen links between UK and Ireland-based marine mammal students, by providing opportunities for them to meet and exchange ideas.
 We have an annual conference open to all UK and Ireland postgraduate (Masters and PhD) students that enables our members to get together and discuss their projects.
 Our meetings also include invited speakers and workshops, allowing our members to learn new skills and share careers advice (see the schedules of our previous conferences).

 The chapter is made up of and run by students.
-The current UKIRSC committee are based at institutions across the UK: the Sea Mammal Research Unit (SMRU) at the University of St Andrews, Plymouth University, Swansea University, and the University of Chester.
+The current UKIRSC committee are based at institutions across the UK: the Sea Mammal Research Unit (SMRU) at the University of St Andrews, the Galway-Mayo Institute for Technology (GMIT), and Swansea University.
 The committee is responsible for organising the annual conference, as well as managing all activities of the chapter.

 Even though the emphasis of the UK & Ireland Regional Student Chapter is postgraduate study, please contact us if you are an undergraduate completing an honours thesis on marine mammals, as we have a limited number of places available for undergraduate attendees at our conference.